 The next step is to configure your WordPress settings.
 Click on the button below to view our WordPress Configuration tutorials and learn how to set up a professional website or blog for business or personal use.

-Did you enjoy this post?
-Feel free to share this article with other WordPress users using the social links below.
+Was this post useful?
+Feel free to share this page with other blog owners using the share buttons below.